 Master of Science in Nursing

 The School of Nursing offers graduate courses leading to the Master of Science in Nursing (MSN) degree for those nurses who want to advance their careers beyond the baccalaureate level.
-All MSN tracks require applicants to be a BSN-prepared registered nurse (RN), with the exception of the Master's Entry into Nursing Practice track.
+The Nurse Educator option requires applicants to be a BSN-prepared registered nurse (RN), while the Master's Entry into Nursing Practice option requires a bachelor's degree in a non-nursing major.

 Doctor of Nursing Practice

 The School of Nursing offers graduate courses leading to the Doctor of Nursing Practice (DNP) degree, a practice-focused doctorate similar in scope to practice doctorates offered in other professional disciplines.
-The DNP Program is available to professional registered nurses who hold a Bachelor of Science in Nursing or a Master of Science in Nursing degree with advanced practice licensure and certification.
+The DNP Program is available to professional registered nurses who hold a Bachelor of Science in Nursing or a Master of Science in Nursing degree.